dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 * Contradictory assumptions.
 If the combination of all assumptions in scope at a particular program point is contradictory, anything can be proved at that point.
-This indicates the serious situation that your proof may be entirely vacuous, and not say what you intended, giving you a false sense of confidence.
+This indicates the serious situation that, unless done on purpose like in a proof by contradiction, your proof may be entirely vacuous, and not say what you intended, giving you a false sense of confidence.
 The `--warn-contradictory-assumptions` flag instructs Dafny to warn about